SHARE

 • Bake the cake for about 70 minutes, until the cake is deep golden brown and a toothpick inserted in the center of the cake comes out clean.

 IMPORTANT BAKING NOTE: Honey accelerates browning, so the top will brown before the bread is actually cooked through.
-After 50 minutes, check on the bread: if it looks beautifully golden brown, simply cover loosely with aluminum paper to stop the browning but finish baking the bread through.
+After 50 minutes, check on the bread: if it looks beautifully golden brown, simply cover loosely with aluminum foil to stop the browning but finish baking the bread through.

 • STORAGE: Store the Honey, Rhubarb, and Strawberry Bread in an airtight container, or wrapped in plastic, at room temperature for up to two days, or in the fridge for up to a week.
 The bread can also be frozen for up to three months.